Zhreyu/EEG-Foundational-Model/README.md

 - **DistilledGPT Architecture**: Integration of a lightweight variant of GPT-2 for reduced computational load and faster training.
 - **DeepLIFT Implementation**: Added to improve model interpretability by identifying which EEG channels contributed most to the model's decisions.
 - **Early Stopping Callback**: Implemented to prevent overfitting by halting training when performance improvements stagnate.
+- **LOOCV and Kfold Cross Validaiton**: Implemented for proper and flexible cross validation of the model.

 ## How to Use